Deploy

 Section titled “Stopping and Restarting”Stop a Run

-Section titled “Stop a Run”Click Stop from Run mode or ask the agent:
+Section titled “Stop a Run”Set the run status to STOPPED from Run mode or via the agent:

-Section titled “Iterate and Run Again”- Stop the current run
+Section titled “Iterate and Redeploy”- Stop the current run

 - Switch to Build mode and edit the algorithm (creates a new version)